LMU-CMSI-1010/project-jillian-kenny-vahan/README.md

 - Interface - class for drawing user interface on screen
 - StartMenu - class for drawing the start menu

+## User's Manual
+To run the code you have to first clone the repository to your local computer and navigate to the code folder.
+After navigating to the folder you should run the main.py file using the command: python3 main.py.

 ## Screenshots